AaronPeterOcen/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 4 - is a script that displays the last 10 lines of passwd task 3 - script to display content of passwd and hosts task 5 - script to display first 10 lines of passwd
+task 4 - is a script that displays the last 10 lines of passwd task 3 - script to display content of passwd and hosts task 5 - script to display first 10 lines of passwd task 6 - script to print the 3rd line of iacta